Independent contractor benefits: a complete guide

 What is an independent contractor?

-- Own part or all of your business
+- You own part or all of your business and supply your own materials and equipment

-- Maintain specialized skills or expertise
+- You maintain specialized skills or expertise in your field

 Independent contractor vs employee